Use This Simple Process to Review Your Contract Portfolio

 Divide and Conquer

 This is another area that is very industry-dependent, but it is highly unlikely that any company can afford to have an entire contract team devoted to managing one portfolio.
 More than likely, it is more realistic to divvy up the team and the contracts so that there is a leader for each relevant sphere.
 The entire team will obviously have to coordinate and communicate, but resources must be allocated in the most efficient manner possible.
+This is what collaborative contract management is about.
 In turn, this will allow for several individuals to keep an eye on a smaller batch of contracts, thereby facilitating those periodic reviews.

 Outsource the Tedium to Technology